BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 To get started with Quast, we need to run the following commands:

 ```
+module --force purge
 module load QUAST/5.0.2-foss-2020a-Python-3.8.2
 ```

-Work in your `assembly_qc` folder and use `screen` as before - the aalysis will take an hour or so.
+Work in your `assembly_qc` folder and use `screen` as before - the analysis will take an hour or so.

 To run Quast on the canu assembly use: